Black Christmas (1974 film): Critical response

-During its initial release, the film garnered mixed reviews.
+Contemporary

+Black Christmas garnered largely unfavorable reviews in its home country of Canada.
+The Globe and Mails Martin Knelman gave the film an unflattering review, observing that director Clark's "klutzy inventiveness is boundless...
+Clark may not have much talent, but he certainly must have salesmanship.
+It's amazing how many familiar performers have been talked into risking their reputation by playing this material as if they believed it."
+Jamie Portman, writing for the Calgary Herald, lambasted the film as "trash", deeming the screenplay "inept, cliche-ridden and juvenile", summarizing the film as a "senseless piece of mayhem".
+Natalie Edwards of Cinema Canada offered some praise for the film, particularly for Kidder and Martin's performances, as well as the cinematography and use of locations, but was ambivalent of the film's themes, noting:

+The satisfactions of a film in which upper middle-class females, sharp and sexy, are terrorized and brutally or gruesomely destroyed can be easily seen to appeal to all misogynists, insecure and frustrated men, and a thwarted and denied working class who resent college kids, liberated women, intellectual and particularly artistic males, and, quite possibly, the expense of Christmas.

 A. H. Weiler of The New York Times called it "a whodunit that raises the question as to why was it made".
 Variety called the film "a bloody, senseless kill-for-kicks feature, [that] exploits unnecessary violence in a university sorority house operated by an implausibly alcoholic ex-hoofer.
 Its slow-paced, murky tale involves an obscene telephone caller who apparently delights in killing the girls off one by one, even the hapless house-mother".
 Gene Siskel of the Chicago Tribune gave the film 1.5 stars out of 4 and called it a "routine shocker" that "is notable only for indicating the kind of junk roles that talented actresses are forced to play in the movies".

-Kevin Thomas of the Los Angeles Times wrote: "Before it maddeningly overreaches in a gratuitously evasive ending, Black Christmas (opening today at selected theaters) is a smart, stylish Canadian-made little horror picture that is completely diverting ...
+Kevin Thomas of the Los Angeles Times was more favorable, noting: "Before it maddeningly overreaches in a gratuitously evasive ending, Black Christmas... is a smart, stylish Canadian-made little horror picture that is completely diverting...
 It may well be that its makers simply couldn't figure out how to end it".

-Later reviews have been more positive.
-On Rotten Tomatoes, Black Christmas holds an approval rating of 71% based on 44 reviews, with an average rating of 6.5/10.
-The website's critics consensus reads: "The rare slasher with enough intelligence to wind up the tension between bloody outbursts, Black Christmas offers fiendishly enjoyable holiday viewing for genre fans".
-On Metacritic the film has a weighted average score of 65 out of 100, based on nine critics, indicating "generally favorable reviews".